Migrating an Yandex StoreDoc (Managed Service for MongoDB) cluster from 4.4 to 6.0

 -

-In your current working directory, create a
+In the same working directory, place a

 Write the Yandex StoreDoc version 4.4 cluster ID to an environment variable:

-export MONGODB_CLUSTER_ID=<cluster_ID>You can get the ID from the folder’s cluster list.
+export MONGODB_CLUSTER_ID=<cluster_ID>You can get the ID with the list of clusters in the folder.

 -